-I started this book in January for my Book of the Month goal.
+I started this book in January for my Book of the Month goal this year.
 My overall impression of it is that every Pakistani and non-Pakistani should read it.
 It’s a little history heavy so if you are not familiar with Indian and Pakistani politics especially during the Partition, you may get distracted by all the names and dates.
 However, once you learn to overlook that, you will realize this book is actually a well-written piece of Pakistani history.
 What the subject matter is and how the author writes it, I will let you know.

 The Charismatic Leader: Quaid-I-Azam Mohammad Ali Jinnah and the Creation of Pakistan was written by Sikandar Hayat in 2008.
 It was a good idea to read up on the author to see how knowledgeable and educated Mr. Hayat is.
-Mr. Hayat has been educated in Columbia Univesity and has held many positions in colleges and universities as an educator.
+Mr. Hayat has been educated in Columbia University and has held many positions in colleges and universities as an educator.
 He even served as an Education Counselor at the Pakistani Embassy in Washington, DC.
 He has won many awards in Pakistan Studies and has written extensively on the founder of Pakistan in both national and international journals.
-Needless to say, Mr. Hayat is quite qualified to write on this topic.
+Needless to say, I felt Mr. Hayat was quite qualified to write on this topic.